 Looking for games to help your baby’s physical or cognitive development, or just want to enjoy some time together?

-We’ve got nine fun activities for 10 month old baby girls and boys for you to try.
+We’ve got nine fun activities for a 10 month old to help them master their emotional, physical, and social skills:

 1. Peek-a-boo revisited

 Peek-a-boo may be the classic baby game aimed at developing your baby’s sense of object permanence (knowing something still exists when you can’t see it).